Video game: Development

 Video game development and authorship, much like any other form of entertainment, is frequently a cross-disciplinary field.
-Video game developers, as employees within this industry are commonly referred, primarily include programmers and graphic designers.
-Over the years this has expanded to include almost every type of skill that one might see prevalent in the creation of any movie or television program, including sound designers, musicians, and other technicians; as well as skills that are specific to video games, such as the game designer.
+Video game developers, as employees within this industry are commonly referred to, primarily include programmers and graphic designers.
+Over the years, this has expanded to include almost every type of skill that one might see prevalent in the creation of any movie or television program, including sound designers, musicians, and other technicians; as well as skills that are specific to video games, such as the game designer.
 All of these are managed by producers.

 In the early days of the industry, it was more common for a single person to manage all of the roles needed to create a video game.
 As platforms have become more complex and powerful in the type of material they can present, larger teams have been needed to generate all of the art, programming, cinematography, and more.
 This is not to say that the age of the "one-man shop" is gone, as this is still sometimes found in the casual gaming and handheld markets, where smaller games are prevalent due to technical limitations such as limited RAM or lack of dedicated 3D graphics rendering capabilities on the target platform (e.g., some PDAs).